 The challenge of climate finance ensuring that it can be channeled to the local level – to people who directly experience the adverse impacts of climate change.
 At present, there are few tried and tested methods of doing this, and it is a necessarily complex process.
 The spending of finance must be carefully planned, and if drawn down by a government institution, must also go through the countries public financial management system to ensure that it is on budget and tracked in line with existing policy.
 This requires capacity building, enhancing institutional and financial competencies, and a comprehensive monitoring process.

 LTS developed a comprehensive Monitoring, Evaluation and Learning (MEL) strategy and a climate finance tracking tool in collaboration with consortium partners.
 LTS implemented capacity building of Local governments through the District Adaptation Planning Committees, Divisional Adaptation and Planning Committees, Local Government Training Institute, Institute of Rural Development Planning and other Consortium partners.
 LTS provided technical advice, support and training on climate resilience measurements and M&E requirements.

-The project will strengthen institutional arrangements to mobilise and deliver finance for investment in local adaptation prioritised by vulnerable communities at sub-district level.
-It will enhance coordination and integration into national climate change and M&E frameworks for effective climate change planning and budgeting.
-It will enable the Governments of Tanzania and Zanzibar to effectively draw down, disburse and monitor the effectiveness of finance from national and international sources to support the building of resilient, economically productive livelihoods, and a climate resilient economy.
+The project will enable the governments of Tanzania and Zanzibar to effectively draw down, disburse and monitor the effectiveness of finance from national and international sources to support the building of resilient, economically productive livelihoods, and a climate resilient economy.